Professor Stephen Maddison welcomes you to your new academic home. Continue reading “Welcome to the School of Humanities and Social Science!”

 Hear what else Ousainou has to say about studying for a philosophy, politics, ethics degree at the University of Brighton.
 Continue reading ““My first-year history tutor Becca was remarkable.
 Her seminar sessions were great and full of fun””

-Watch our short film and find out why you should choose one of the University of Brighton’s Humanities degrees
+Watch our short film about why you should choose one of the University of Brighton’s Humanities degrees

 “The student-led seminars were the highlight of my week and the lecturers on this course were fantastic”

-Read our interview with Jayde who graduated from the University of Brighton’s Globalisation: Politics, Conflict and Human Rights MA this year.
+Read our interview with Jayde who studied the University of Brighton’s Globalisation: Politics, Conflict and Human Rights MA.

 Join actor, singer and playwright Tayo Aluko for an event at the University of Brighton on 3rd November, 6-8pm